aleksandr-m/gitflow-maven-plugin/README.md

 If your project has `project.build.outputTimestamp` property this plugin will update its value whenever the versions are updated.

+This can be disabled by setting the configuration parameter `updateOutputTimestamp` to `false`.

 # Plugin Common Parameters